 Loading the machine

-To prevent this from happening, leave a gap about the width of your hand between the top of the drum and the laundry.
+To prevent this from happening, leave a gap between the top of the drum and the laundry.
+For cotton cycles, leave a gap about the width of your hand, for other cycles fill the drum even less full.

 A washing machine works by immersing the laundry in a solution of water and washing detergent and tumbling it.
 Modern, low water fill washing machines are designed to use less water, so owners of these should be particularly careful not to over fill.
 For the best possible results, there has to be enough water for the detergent to dissolve and enough space for your clothes to move around.
 If the gap between the top of the drum and the laundry is less than a hand’s width, your machine is probably too full.
 If this is the case, the laundry may soak up so much water that there isn’t enough left to dissolve the detergent!